baharpan/dynboss/README.md

 ```

 ## How to compile
+Update the paths on Makefile (unnecessary if sdsl-lite is installed to /usr/local/).
 ```
-#change the paths on Makefile (although if sdsl-lite is installed to /usr/local/, this shouldn't be necessary)
-make cosmo-add-verify
+make
 ```
 ## How to validate addition
 ```